ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle-parent/verdict-stem-runner/README.md

 STEM/Queries.sadl file and the SADL commands that run these queries in the STEM/Run.sadl file.
 The queries in the STEM/Queries.sadl file are copied to a translated OWL file which our verdict-stem-runner program loads from the STEM/OwlModels directory.
-However, the commands in the STEM/Run.sadl are not copied to a translated OWL file because they have no representation in OWL and exist only as SADL commands.
+However, the SADL commands in the STEM/Run.sadl are not copied to a translated OWL file because they have no representation in OWL.
 Therefore, we have to write hardcoded SADL API calls in our Java source file [VerdictStem.java](src/main/java/com/ge/verdict/stem/VerdictStem.java) which do the same thing as the SADL commands in the [STEM/Run.sadl](../../STEM/Run.sadl) file.
 You can change almost any